Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 Caregiver stress can cause burnout and can even be life-threatening.
 The prolonged strain and intensity can progress to severe health problems, so reducing the pressure you experience is imperative.

 Protecting caregivers through stress reduction and self-care promotion is one of my passions.
 But my focus didn’t come from my nursing education or experiences.
-Rather, it occurred after the death of my beloved aunt who let caregiver stress impact her self-care to the point of her mortality.

 Caregiver Stress Can Eventually Override Self-Care